-Disability is an umbrella term for any or all of the following components, all of which may also be influenced by environmental and personal factors:
+Disability is an umbrella term for any or all of the following:

 Disability is best understood as a continuum from having no impairment or limitation to the complete loss of functioning or ability to complete a task.
 It can be the result of genetic disorders, illnesses, accidents, ageing, or a combination of these factors.